Matrix-free stochastic calculation of operator norms without using adjoints: Numerical experiments

-As a second experiment, we consider the matrix $A = \diag(1,1,0)$ where the set of maximal right singular vectors is isomorphic to the 1-sphere.
+Now we consider the matrix $A = \diag(1,1,0)$ where the set of maximal right singular vectors is isomorphic to the 1-sphere.
 Similarly to the first experiment, our method converges theoretically in one iteration.
 However, if we do not use the stopping criterion from Remark~\ref{rem:stop_criteria} the iterates will wander around the set of optima, as can be seen in Figure~\ref{fig:numerical_instabilities}, which results in an exploration of the entire unit sphere in the space of right singular vectors.

 In another experiment, we consider the matrix $A = [1,0,...,0] \in \RR^{1\times d}$, which has operator norm $\norm{A} = 1$.
 We demonstrate the convergence of our method by performing $50$ runs for $d \in \{100, 1000, 10000\}$ of Algorithm~\ref{alg:mafno-orth-exact} with $k = 10d$ iterations.
-The resulting (relative) error $(\norm{A}-\norm{A v^k}/\norm{A}$ and the mean squared error for the last $d-1$ components is visualized in Figure~\ref{fig:one_mat}.
+The resulting (relative) error $(\norm{A}-\norm{A v^k})/\norm{A}$ and the mean squared error for the last $d-1$ components is visualized in Figure~\ref{fig:one_mat}.
 We observe linear convergence in all cases and also that the convergence speed is independent of the dimension.
 However, the power iteration on the matrix $A^*A = \diag(1,0,...,0) \in \RR^{d \times d}$ would converge in exactly one iteration, if the initial vector is uniformly sampled from the sphere $\sphere^{d-1}$.